Name:Aaron John Baddeley

 Played as the Verizon Heritage (April 13-16).
 Second-placed Jim Furyk (USA) finished 1 shot behind first-time PGA Tour winner Baddeley (Aus).
 [Harbour Town Links, Sea Pines Resort, Hilton Head, SC].

 Played as the Greg Norman Holden International (Feb 8-11; Aus/Eurpn Trs event).
-First-time European Tour win Aaron Baddeley (Aus) beat Sergio García (Esp) with a birdie at the first playoff hole.
+19-year-old Aaron Baddeley (Aus) beat Sergio García (Esp) with a birdie at the first playoff hole, to record his first European Tour win.
 [The Lakes GC, Sydney, Aus].